-The number one question we are asked by new tenkara anglers is which tenkara rod to buy?
+When it comes to fishing tenkara, the number one question we are asked by new tenkara anglers is which tenkara rod to buy.

-Since all Tenkara USA rods will work for most trout fishing and smaller fish scenarios it’s hard to pin each one down to a specific use or to match your exact preference.
+Since all Tenkara USA rods will work for most trout fishing and smaller fish scenarios it’s hard to pin each one down to a specific use or to match your exact tenkara fishing preference.

-Each tenkara rod in our lineup was developed to fill a specific niche or preference, and have somewhat little overlap among them.
+Each tenkara rod in our lineup was developed to fill a specific niche or preference for tenkara anglers, and have somewhat little overlap among them.

 How to Choose a Tenkara Rod

 Decision tree chart by Tenkara USA.
-Learn which tenkara rod is best suited to your needs
+Learn which tenkara fly-fishing rod is best suited to your needs.

 Choosing a Tenkara Roddownloadable PDF